BNFC/bnfc/docs/user_guide.rst

 With the ``--antlr`` option (since 2.8.2) BNFC generates an ANTLRv4 parser and lexer.

-All categories can be entrypoints with ANTLR: the ``entrypoint`` directive is thus ignored.
+All categories can be entrypoints with ANTLR: the ``entrypoints`` directive is thus ignored.

 Make sure that your system's Java classpath variable points to an ANTLRv4 jar